timTam97/compcontrol-api/README.md

 ### REST API for sending commands

 The URL to send commands to is `https://command.timsam.live/send/<command>`.
-Replace &lt;command> with the command you want to send to the client.
+Replace `<command>` with the command you want to send to the client.
 Place your auth token in the `auth` part of the header.

 For example, if you wanted to send a sleep command: